 How do we identify the particular special educational needs of a child or young person?

 We know when pupils need help if:

 - Concerns are raised by parents/carers, teachers or the child

-- There is a change in the pupil’s behaviour or progress
+- There is a change in the pupil’s behaviour, emotional presentation or progress

 - We receive information on transfer from another school, pre-school setting or from another agency.